How to Convert Your Wix Site to WordPress: A Start-to-Finish Guide

 When comparing Wix vs. WordPress, it’s important to note that one isn’t better than the other — it’s just that they present two very different approaches to creating and managing a website.

 Wix is a website builder that offers the website building tools and hosting required to create and launch a site quickly.
 With Wix, you can purchase your own custom domain.
-You can modify over 800 pre-designed templates to quickly create your site, or start from scratch to completely customize it.
-You can even add video backgrounds, scroll effects, and animations to make these pages interactive and memorable.
+You can modify over 900800 pre-designed templates to quickly create your site, or start from scratch to completely customize it.
+You can even take advantage of its AI website builder to create fully functional website in mintues.
+Then, add video backgrounds, scroll effects, and animations to make these pages interactive and memorable.

 Limitations of Using Wix and Other Website Builders